lspohle/42_born2beroot/README.md

 <a name="4"></a>
 ### What is [VirtualBox](https://www.virtualbox.org)?
 > VirtualBox is a hypervisor.
 A software program to create and run virtual machines.
-- It provides a x86-processor, and therefore only suitable operating systems with the same processor architecture are supported.
+- It provides support for pysical devices with x86 and AMD64/Intel64 architecture.
 - It is developed by Oracle Corporation.
 - It is freely available as Open Source Software under the terms of the GNU General Public License.
 - Those are the supported operating systems of host machines: